Loading…

 How it works

-The website supports live tracking, session logging, and real-time reflection as part of my research process.
+The website supports live tracking, session logging, and real-time reflections of my work as the research develops.

-These feed into a dynamic homepage that continuously updates to show:
+These feed into the homepage that continuously updates to show:

-Unlike a traditional blog, this site does not present finished work, but an ecosystem of evolving thoughts and ideas.
+Unlike a traditional blog, this site does not present finished work, but instead showcases a ecosystem of evolving thoughts and ideas.

 How it’s built